 "Prior to the fifteenth century, Granada, Spain, was a Muslim community.
 When the Castilians conquered the area, they brought with them the Inquisition.
 Muslim culture and literature were banned, and inhabitants were forced to convert.
 This epic follows the fortunes of the Muslim family of Abu Jaafar, a well-respected leader and book printer.
 His two apprentices and the children of his deceased biological son make up the heart of the novel."—Booklist

 Radwa Ashour skillfully weaves a history of Granadan rule and an Arabic world into a novel that evokes cultural loss and the disappearance of a vanquished population.

 As the new rulers of Granada confiscate books and officials burn the collected volumes, Abu Jaafur quietly moves his rich library out of town.
-Persecuted Muslims fight to form an independent government, but increasing economic and cultural pressures on the Arabs of Spain and Christian rulers culminate in Christian conversions and Muslim uprisings.
+Persecuted Muslims fight to form an independent government, but increasing economic and cultural pressures on the Arabs of Spain and Christian rulers culminate in forcing Christian conversions and Muslim uprisings.

 A tale that is both vigorous and heartbreaking, this novel will appeal to general readers of Spanish and Arabic literature as well as anyone interested in Christian-Muslim relations.

-Radwa Ashour is a Egyptian novelist.
+Radwa Ashour is an Egyptian novelist.

 William Granara is professor of Arabic at Harvard University.